Back to Banyan Hills Insights

 Campus Connections

-Meanwhile, at the University of Connecticut, digital signage installations are popping up across campus.
+Meanwhile, at the University of Connecticut, digital signage installations have popped up across campus.
 Through cloud-based content management, the university can better distribute important information, enable class scheduling, and promote special events and student activities.
 Importantly, digital signs can also push emergency alerts essential to student safety.

 Screens outside of classrooms display scheduling information, while department-specific displays run announcements related to scholarships, internships, and different work opportunities.
 Student groups also have access to some displays so that they may post advertising about upcoming events, or even want ads for those seeking roommates.